 Prague, Czech Republic – More than 20,000 homes throughout the Czech Republic had no power on Monday morning after strong winds battered the country during the night and early hours of the day, reported the Czech News Agency (ČTK).

-Most of the homes left without power, mostly due to trees and branches that fell on electric and power lines, are located in Central Bohemia, according to Soňa Holingerová, spokeswoman for state-owned energy producer ČEZ.
+Most of the homes left without power, mostly due to trees and branches that fell on electric and power lines, are located in the Central Bohemian region, according to Soňa Holingerová, a spokeswoman for the state-owned energy producer ČEZ.

 According to preliminary reports, no one has yet been injured from the strong winds and fallen trees on roads and railway tracks.